By Christopher Brown of OCDCarCare.com

 For stubborn or heavier mineral deposit removal, a dedicated automotive water spot removal product may be necessary.
 The majority of these are heavily acidic in nature, therefore make sure to wear full PPE (personal protective equipment) such as: goggles, gloves, and a respirator during use.
 Also, take caution to ONLY apply the product to surfaces indicated as safe on the product label.

 NOTE: After any acidic surface treatment, make sure to thoroughly flush all panels with water or a waterless wash solution to neutralize the acidic treatment.

 Removal Method for Etched and Deep Set Hard Water Spots

-Often a light paint correction is enough to remove spots—however the more severe and concentrated the spots– the more aggressive the polishing necessary.
-Seek out a local reputable detailer to perform such services.
+Often a light paint correction is enough to remove many water spots.
+However, the more severe and concentrated the spots– the more aggressive the polishing necessary.
+For best results, seek out a local reputable detailer to perform such services.
 After the removal of hard water spots, make sure to reapply the topical protection that matches the remainder of the vehicle panels.

 If water spots were detected immediately after ceramic coating application, the problem may be a different sort of water spot issue completely.
 This removal procedure was explored in a previous OCDCarCare Los Angeles Detailing Article: Phantom Waterspots Appearing After Ceramic Coating Application.